demisto/content/Packs/AzureDataExplorer/Integrations/AzureDataExplorer/README.md

 #### Cortex XSOAR Azure App

 In order to use the Cortex XSOAR Azure application, use the default application ID (a9ce8db2-847a-46af-9bfb-725d8a8d3c53).

-### Authentication Using the Client Credentials Flow

-1. Assign Azure roles using the Azure portal [Microsoft article](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)

-   *Note:* In the *Select members* section, assign the application you created earlier.

-2. To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:
-   a.
-In the *Authentication Type* field, select the **Client Credentials** option.
-   b.
-In the *Application ID* field, enter your Client/Application ID.
-   e.
-In the *Tenant ID* field, enter your Tenant ID .
-   f.
-In the *Client Secret* field, enter your Client Secret.
-   g.
-Click **Test** to validate the URLs, token, and connection
-   h.
-Save the instance.

 ## Configure Azure Data Explorer on Cortex XSOAR